yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GL.rst

 I tell you.
 I had the Package in my Hand.
 I backed of buying i because, as i sayed, had no confimation it will work.
 It was at Arlt in Freiburg im Breisgau, Germany.
 Possibly only a -DE Version?

-I bought an WER54GL-DE last week (11/07) from amazon and the device looks like an international version (I think there are no german versions).
+I bought an WRT54GL-DE last week (11/07) from amazon and the device looks like an international version (I think there are no german versions).
 The version is 1.1, it was manufactured in 08/2007. --x3k6a2

+Mine is the same version and manufacturing date, v1.1 made in 08/2007, brought here 27-Dec-2007 at a local store.
+The "-DE" label seems to be sort of a marketing trick.
+In fact, even the manual on CD-ROM is labeled "english-only". -- StHoffmann

 I bought a new WRT54GL in Germany at amazon.de (in May 07) The Revision is v1.1.
-The router was manufactored in 01/2007.
+The router was manufactured in 01/2007.
 I can see this date on a sticker on the bottom of the router. -- ThomasBrinkmann

 The WRT54GL is Linksys' response to angry customers.
 For a long time, they had the original WRT54G, which was hackable, but when they joined with Cisco they made it so you were unable to hack the router.
 Thus, the 54GL.
 Version 1.1 is the current release, and as of yet there is no v1.2.  --CharlesEddy